OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 In the left-hand pane, select **Templates** -> **Service Templates**.
 Then, select **Service OneKE 1.29** and click the **Instantiate** icon |icon2| above.

 Sunstone displays the **Instantiate Service Template** wizard.
-In the first screen you can give our service a name and specify the number of instances to instantiate; in this example we’ll use ``OneKE 1.29``, and start a single instance.
+In the first screen you can give your service a name and specify the number of instances to instantiate; in this example we’ll use ``OneKE 1.29``, and start a single instance.

 |kubernetes-qs-service-start|

 Click **Next** to go to the next screen, **User Inputs**.

 Here you can define parameters for the cluster, including a custom domain, plugins, VNF routers, storage options and others.
-There are three **User inputs** pages in total; you can browse available parameters by clicking the page numbers below.
+There are three **User inputs** pages in total; you can browse them by clicking the page numbers at the bottom of each page.

 .. image:: /images/sunstone-kubernetes-user_inputs.png
    :align: center